megfault/aDTN-python/README.md

     python3 message_store.py -c "<message>"

 Replace `<message>` with whatever text you want to send.
 Make sure to use quotation marks.

-Note: the message may not be sent right away.
+Note: When you send a message, you are not sending it immediately, but you are simply storing it on the message store.
+Following the heuristic described in the last section, your message is a strong candidate for the next sending pool refill, as it has never been received (unless you are creating a message that is equal in content to some existing message - which would be pointless, right?).

 The payload of an aDTN packet is limited to 1460 bytes, so do not write a novel.
 But it will be able to fit up to the size of 10 tweets if your encoding uses 1 byte per character; worst case scenario a bit more than 2 tweets.